GPflow/GPflow/README.md

 ## Getting Started with GPflow 2.0

 *Note that GPflow 2.0 has not yet had an official release and interfaces, function signatures, variable names etc. may still change.
-Likewise, we are open to suggestions for how to improve the design of gpflow2!*
+We welcome and are open to suggestions for how to improve the design of gpflow2!*

 There is an ["Intro to GPflow 2.0"](https://github.com/GPflow/GPflow/blob/develop/doc/source/notebooks/intro_to_gpflow2.ipynb) Jupyter notebook; check it out for details.
 To convert your code from GPflow 1 check the [GPflow 2 upgrade guide](https://github.com/GPflow/GPflow/blob/develop/doc/source/notebooks/gpflow_2_upgrade/gpflow2_upgrade_guide.ipynb).